-To test your tasks in a messaging window, click the Talk to Bot icon located on the lower right corner in Bot Builder.
+To test your tasks in a messaging window, click the Talk to Bot icon located on the lower right corner on the Bot Builder.

-A messaging window for the bot is displayed and connected to the NLP interpreter as shown in the following illustration for the Asana Test Bot.
+A messaging window for the bot is displayed and connected to the NLP interpreter as shown in the following illustration for the Flight Management Bot.

 When you first open the window, the Bot Setup Confirmation Message field definition for the bot is displayed, if defined.
-In the Message section, enter text to begin testing your custom bot, for example, Book a flight.
+In the Message section, enter text to begin interacting and testing your bot, for example, Book a flight.

 The NLP interpreter begins processing the task, verifying authentication with the user and the web service, and then prompting for required task field information.
 When all the required task fields are collected, it executes the task.

 While testing your bot, try different variations of user prompts and ensure the NLP interpreter is processing the synonyms (or lack of synonyms) properly.
 If the bot returns unexpected results, consider adding or modifying synonyms for your tasks and task field names as required.
 For more information, see Natural Language Processing.

 You can open a debug window to view the natural language processing, logs, and session context and variables of the chat.
 To open the debug, click the Debug icon located on the top right-hand side of the Talk to Bot chat window.
 The Debug window consists of the following tabs: Debug Log, NL Analysis, Session Context & Variables.

 - NL Analysis: Describes the bot tasks loading status, and for each utterance presents a task name analysis and recognition scores.

 - Debug Log: Lists the processing or processed Dialog task components along with a date timestamp.

 - Session Context & Variables: Shows both context object and session variables used in the dialog task processing.